James-HoneyBadger/reversi-deluxe/README.md

-# HB_Reversi
+# Iago Deluxe

-A feature-rich, professionally-crafted implementation of the classic Reversi (Othello) board game with an intelligent AI opponent and comprehensive game analysis.
+Iago Deluxe is a feature-rich, professionally-crafted implementation of the classic Reversi (Othello) board game with an intelligent AI opponent and comprehensive game analysis.

 ## ✨ Features